-In this article, we suggest a combined index of unidimensionality and homogeneity, u, which compares favorably to some of the current alternatives. u is both easy to understand and calculate and it addresses the weaknesses of several popular alternatives (i.e., α , ω_t , CFI, or Explained Common Variance).3 Before explaining the derivation of u however, we first discuss the history and shortcomings of these alternatives.
+In this article, we suggest yet one more index, the u measure of unidimensionality which we believe compares favorably to some of the more popular alternatives. u is both easy to understand and easy to calculate and does not share the weaknesses of several popular alternacontact: William Revelle revelle@northwestern.edu Draft version of March 18, 2024 tives (e.g., α , ω_t , CFI, or Explained Common Variance).